mbdeveloping/project__seven-seals-of-event/README.md

  •	Making Home page anchor link to open a specific class in Wedding/Activity page;

  •	Solved problems to stop inefficiencies in the website’s parallax scroll animation;

- •	Making weddings and Activity page option section  more accessible.